- Computational Social Science

 For International Students

-- The Graduate School requires an overall band score of a 7.0 or higher on the IELTS.
-Please email email@example.com for information about how to send your scores.
+The Ph.D. program requires an overall band score of a 7.0 or higher on the IELTS Academic exam.

-The TOEFL requirement may be waived if the applicant meets at least one of these criteria:
+The English language proficiency requirement is waived if the applicant meets at least one of the criteria below.
+There is no separate form needed for the waiver:

 This will be required for those interested in being nominated for a Diversity Fellowship.